LasagnaCake/Makai/docs/specifications/anima-lang.md

 ## Source code structure

-Comments are done like C/C++ comments.
+Comments are done like C/C++ line an block comments.

-Default starting character scope is global.

 Comprised of the following commands, and their recommended use case: